-Information and personal data we receive from other sources
+Information and Personal Information we receive from other sources

-We may also receive information about you, and personal data about you that is collected from you, if you use any of the other websites we operate or the other services we provide.
+We may also receive information about you, and Personal Information about you that is collected from you, if you use any of the other websites we operate or the other services we provide.

-If it is unreasonable and impracticable for us to collect any personal data from you and you are a tutor, apprentice, learner, contractor or supplier we may also receive personal data or other information about you from your centre, training provider, or employer when they register to receive products and/or services from us, or a supplier or contractor when you register to receive products and/or services from us.
+If it is unreasonable and impracticable for us to collect any Personal Information from you and you are a tutor, apprentice, learner, contractor or supplier we may also receive Personal Information or other information about you from your centre, training provider, or employer when they register to receive products and/or services from us, or a supplier or contractor when you register to receive products and/or services from us.

 Information about other people